 Eight characteristics of a covert narcissist.

-Coverts on the outside don’t often seem that bad as not all narcissists are physically abusive; their covert manipulation means many don’t recognise the narcissist’s games until out of the situation, all narcissists are confusing when we don’t understand what they do, yet coverts are so much more subtle in the way they go around things, like many narcissists their words never seem to match their actions; however they always seem to find the right words to justify their actions, they might not directly put you down, or they might do it in a way that appears to be like they are helping you, those backhanded compliments, “You’d look good in that if you lost some weight.” they might not scream and shout or lash out, you can just feel unseen or unheard as they neglect you, however when you speak up it’s those.
+Coverts on the outside don’t often seem that bad as not all narcissists are physically abusive; their covert manipulation means many don’t recognise the narcissist’s games until out of the situation, all narcissists are confusing when we don’t understand what they do, yet coverts are so much more subtle in the way they go around things, like many narcissists their words never seem to match their actions; however they always seem to find the right words to justify their unjust actions, they might not directly put you down, or they might do it in a way that appears to be like they are helping you, those backhanded compliments, “You’d look good in that if you lost some weight.” they might not scream and shout or lash out, you can just feel unseen or unheard as they neglect you, however when you speak up it’s those remarks of.
 “Not everything is about you.”
 So you don’t question their neglect; you question if you’re asking too much.
 They leave you feeling belittled by them and confused around them, questioning what they meant by that last remark.

 It helps to listen to your body and your instincts; if something feels off, even if you don’t know what, those instincts are trying to protect you.

 The narcissist personality disorder is on a spectrum.
 Most narcissists will use a weakness or strength within you to break you; they’ll exploit your weaknesses and get you doubting your strengths; they will use their manipulation tactics to suit their needs and depending on the person they are trying to manipulate.
 As we have the malignant, grandiose, fragile, somatic, cerebral, overt and covert, the victim narcissist on the spectrum, some are far more dangerous than others.
-You need to stay well clear, others; if you can manage your own state of mind and limit contact, you don’t have to cut them off completely; just be careful they don’t infect your mind, or negativity impact your freedom and your happiness.
+You need to stay well clear, others; if you can manage your own state of mind and limit contact, you don’t have to cut them off completely; just be careful they don’t infect your mind, or negativity impacts your freedom and happiness.

 Some once you see what they are and what they do, you can learn to observe their behaviour and recognise the games they play, so you no longer absorb their behaviour, giving them no reactions and leaving them to be wrong, some you can limit time around and avoid certain topics of conversation, some you need to stay well clear.